ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

-Upon receipt of a CONNECT request that includes the "Proxy-QUIC" header, the proxy indicates to the client that it supports QUIC-aware proxying by including the same "Proxy-QUIC" header with a value of "?1" in a successful response.
+Upon receipt of a CONNECT request that includes the "Proxy-QUIC" header, the proxy indicates to the client that it supports QUIC-aware proxying by including a "Proxy-QUIC" header with a value of "?1" in a successful response.

 Upon receipt of a REGISTER_CLIENT_CID or REGISTER_SERVER_CID capsule,